Options and Flags

 Files should be in tab-delimited text with a .txt extension.

-Current and voltage data for networks will be written in text list formats.
+Current and voltage data for networks are written in text list formats.
+Raster voltage and current maps are written in ASCII raster format (or GeoTIFF if write_as_tif = True).

 Resistance data are written in both matrix and 3-column formats.